nicoc144/InventoryManagementApp/README.md

 # HOW TO BUILD:

-Visual Studio is the preferred IDE.
+Visual Studio is the preferred IDE. <br />
+Only x86_64 architecture is supported (This is the only architecture Microsoft SQL supports).

 Go to visual studio.
 In the get started tab click "Clone a repository". <br />
 Paste the Url of this repository into the "Repository Location" field and save it on your machine. <br />